 Contract law takes into account what a reasonable person would think about a particular transaction or event, and the courts substitute quasi-contracts to prevent one party from taking advantage of another.

-There are several situations on the REG test that are defenses to contract formation.
+There are several situations on the REG test that are defences to contract formation.
 In each case, the contract was not properly formed, which means that the contract is voided.

 ● Fraud: Fraud is defined as willful intent to deceive, and if one party commits fraud to form a contract, the contract is voided.
 If one party suspects fraud, he or she may sue the other party for damages.